Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Duergar Stone Guard (MPMM).md

 aliases: ["Duergar Stone Guard"]
 ---
 # Duergar Stone Guard
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-110, Mordenkainen's Tome of Foes p.
-191*
+110*

 Stone guards are elite troops deployed in small numbers to bolster war bands of regulars or organized into elite strike forces for specific missions.